 1. Minoh Falls

 Minoh Falls is the park’s star attraction.
-It is located 3 km from Minoh Station: about a 40-minute walk.
+It is located 3 km from Minoh Station which is about a 40-minute walk.

-The path is paved, mostly flat, and most importantly very scenic with lots of trees.
+The path is paved, mostly flat, and most importantly very scenic with lots of trees, which looks especially pretty during autumn.
 Along the way are many cafes, and food stalls selling maple leaf tempura, and other snacks.
-As it is Japan, there are also plenty of vending machines to re-hydrate along the way.
+As it is Japan, there are also plenty of vending machines to hydrate along the way.

 Keep your eyes peeled on the path for a large rock that resembles a gorilla’s face.
 We would have missed this, but a friendly local pointed it out to us.

-A visit to Minoh waterfall is just one reason why Minoh falls is a great day trip from Osaka.
+A visit to the Minoh waterfall is just one reason why Minoh Park is the perfect day trip from Osaka.

 2. Taste Maple Leaf Tempura

-You can purchase them in Minoh town, but I advise waiting to purchase them at the falls.
+You can also purchase them in Minoh town, but I advise waiting to purchase them at the falls for the beautiful scenery.

 3. Ryuanji Temple